rsmp-nordic/rsmp_core/source/purpose.rst

 information about the type of skills and equipment necessary to correct the error.
-Additional detailed information about an alarm (e.g. which I/O card has broken, the LED chain that is out of order, etc.) can read on site via vendor-specific web interface or operator panel.
+Additional detailed information about an alarm (e.g. which I/O card has broken, the LED chain that is out of order, etc.) can be read on site via vendor-specific web interface or operator panel.

 Identified requirements